SergeStinckwich/website/src/documents/public/ISCRAM-VN2013.html.md

 <img src="/images/ISCRAM.jpg" width="200" class="img-rounded">
 <img src="/images/logo-ird.png" width="200" class="img-rounded">

 The conference is intended for researchers and practitioners in the South-East Asia region.
-This conference will take place in Ha Noi, Vietnam from the 23rd to the 25th September 2013 at the [Institut de la Francophonie pour l'Informatique](http://www.ifi.auf.org/) (IFI).
+This conference will take place in Ha Noi, Vietnam from the 30th October to November 1st at the [Institut de la Francophonie pour l'Informatique](http://www.ifi.auf.org/) (IFI).

 ##Description